LudovicSterlin/pnpm-syncpack/README.md

 ## Error

 To see the error when using `workspace:*` as the version for locally developed packages.
+Everything here is done with default configurations.

 Run